sad-panda-dev/COS430TeamProject/README.md

   <br> <strong>Group ID:</strong> G 03</br>
   <br> <strong>Group Members:</strong> Richard, Aleksandra, Abdallah</br>
   <br> <strong>Project Title:</strong> A game of Snake where there is an added element of teleporters.</br>
   <br> <strong>Project Description:</strong> Our team was given the task of designing, developing and implementing a software product that was suggested by a customer (in this case one of our fellow classmates).
 Following the Agile Software Development Method we will approach the problem through 3 separate iterations over the course of the semester.
 For each iteration we will address 1 user story and provide a deliverable product upon completion of each iteration.
-For version control and documentation we will be using this GitHub repository, and for continuous integration we will be using circles.
-This continuous integration will ensure that each individual part of the software is made properly, pass quality assurance tests as well as be assembled properly.
-The continuous delivery that the assembled product is efficient.</br>
+For version control and documentation we will be using this GitHub repository.</br>
  </p>

 ## Executive Summary